 TGH Aviation provides outright sales, exchange sales, avionic installations and upgrades, repair services, and holds distributorships for most of the major manufacturers of the aforementioned product lines.
 The company’s repair shop customer base spans all areas of the industry from general aviation, corporate aviation and commercial aviation.
 The customer base includes airlines, parts brokers and maintenance facilities on five continents.

 The past 60 years have been a hugely successful time for TGH Aviation, which now consists of a fully operational repair station, fuel lab, online pilot supply store and an avionics hangar.
 A veteran-owned company, TGH Aviation employs forward-thinking, growth-oriented management and all employees work to build the company reputation while improving industry presence and stature.
-“I am fortunate to be part of the TGH family.
-Here at TGH Aviation we strive for excellence in all work performed, as well as, our customer relations.
-I look forward to seeing what the next 60 years bring” states Hilary Coury, Sales & Marketing Manager.
 The company is delighted to have become a part of the local community and to have had the pleasure of working with and meeting many people over the years and look forward to continuing to build on these strong relationships in the future.

 As TGH Aviation looks to the next 60 years the mission continues to be to provide customers with high quality products, overhauls and repairs, all delivered with premiere customer service.
 As one of the most trusted and respected Part 145 Repair Stations in the industry today, TGH Aviation strives to create a great customer experience each and every time.